WebAssembly/component-model/README.md

 ## Milestones

-The Component Model is being incrementally developed and stabilized as part of the overall [WASI preview process].
-The current contents of this repo reflect the "Preview 2" milestone.
-The "Preview 3" milestone will be primarily concerned with the addition of [async support].
+The Component Model is currently being incrementally developed and stabilized as part of [WASI Preview 2].
+The subsequent "Preview 3" milestone will be primarily concerned with the addition of [async support].

 ## Contributing